FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 ## Preparing dwg / dxf Alternative text

 For editing and exporting to dxf there are various free tools available.
-Like said before, one of free tools out there that works fine is _.
+Like said before, one of free tools out there that works fine is [https://www.3ds.com/products-services/draftsight-cad-software/ DraftSight by Dassault](https://www.3ds.com/products-services/draftsight-cad-software/_DraftSight_by_Dassault.md).

 Sometimes, the files you\'ll use in your daily work can be in different units, since you\'ll find people with different work methods.
 If when imported your drawing is e.g. in millimeters and you work in meters, just scale by 1000 (it will scale correctly on all axis), either in FC or other system.